Aiven-Open/karapace/README.rst

      - Type of compression to be used by rest proxy producers
    * - ``producer_acks``
      - ``1``
-     - Level of consistency desired by each producer message sent on the rest proxy More on
+     - Level of consistency desired by each producer message sent on the rest proxy.
+       More on `Kafka Producer <https://kafka.apache.org/10/javadoc/org/apache/kafka/clients/producer/KafkaProducer.html>`_
    * - ``producer_linger_ms``
      - ``0``
-     - Time to wait for grouping together requests More on `Kafka Producer <https://kafka.apache.org/10/javadoc/org/apache/kafka/clients/producer/KafkaProducer.html>`_
+     - Time to wait for grouping together requests.
+       More on `Kafka Producer <https://kafka.apache.org/10/javadoc/org/apache/kafka/clients/producer/KafkaProducer.html>`_
    * - ``security_protocol``
      - ``PLAINTEXT``